 To recap, within the produce section, at this time, the foods you should be concerned with in order to avoid GMOs are summer squash (including zucchini), corn, papaya, alfalfa, Arctic apples.
 We may see the White Russet potato and GE salmon in stores soon with plenty more to follow.

-I’m not opposed to the idea of genetic modification of food, but until food companies are not primarily profit-driven and science has a much better understanding of health, I don’t trust the GMO companies, and they should be better controlled so as not to contaminate other crops., or not grown in uncontrollable environments at all.
+I’m not opposed to the idea of genetic modification of food, but until food companies are not primarily profit-driven and science has a much better understanding of health, I won’t trust the GMO companies.
+And they should be better controlled so as not to be allowed to contaminate other crops, and not grown in uncontrollable environments at all.
 There is likely no turning back for alfalfa and corn, and soon, others will likely follow.
-I’ll never be a fan of genetic modification design to kill pests, or designed to allow heavy dosages of chemicals to be sprayed on them.
+I’ll never be a fan of genetic modification designed to kill pests, or designed to allow heavy dosages of chemicals to be sprayed on them.
 These GMOs disrupt our gut’s ecosystem and consequently, they are never going to be a good idea.
 If the GMOs are designed to kill anything, it’s nearly certain they will kill gut microbes as well.
 I’m also not a fan of genetic modification to increase shelf-life, but I certainly do appreciate the motives, as we waste massive amounts of food.
 The problem with this approach is that our distribution is flawed due to corruption because of greed.
 We also have a serious lack of education that is keeping consumers in the dark.
 People should be taught natural health and how to grow their own food.
 On that note, are you growing your own food yet?